Mdbook/redteam-scripts/service_herring/readme.md

 Note: When deployed with the number of services set to the default amount (32), there will always be at least one of each payload, with the exception of the `sleep` payload.

+To view information about a specific payload, view the readme in its directory.

 ## Dependencies